ECOOP 2026

 Proceedings: see the specific page

-Following the tradition of VORTEX, we plan to publish a selection of extended versions of the works presented at the workshop.
+Following the tradition of VORTEX, a selection of extended versions of the works presented at the workshop is planned to be published.

 More recent VORTEX publications